-\end{thm} Similar to the univariate case, we can use two different convex functions $\phi_1$ and $\phi_2$, one for estimation and other for testing $H_0$, and obtain results similar to the one stated in Theorem \ref{thm6}-\ref{thm7}.
+\end{thm} Similar to the univariate case, we can use two different convex functions $\phi_1$ and $\phi_2$, one for the estimation and other for the testing $H_0$, and obtain results similar to ones stated in Theorems \ref{thm6} and \ref{thm7}.